raptor-ml/raptor/README.md

 ## 💡 How does it work?

+Raptor allows you to write your ML features in a way that can be translated for production purposes.
-Raptor introduces a new way to describe feature transformations by describing them as functions composed of declarative( via Python's decorators) and imperative(function code) parts.
-This way, we can instruct the "Raptor Core" to implement the "declarative part" and optimize your production code.
+It let you describe the features as functions that composed of declarative(via Python's decorators) and imperative( function code) parts.
+This way, we can instruct the "Raptor Core" to implement the "declarative part" and optimize the implementation for production.

-Behind the scene, Raptor Core is extending Kubernetes with the ability to process your features in a "production manner" .
+After deploying these feature definitions, Raptor Core(the server-side part) is extending Kubernetes with the ability to implement them.
 It takes care of the engineering concerns by managing and controlling Kubernetes-native resources such as deployments to connect your production data sources and run your business logic at scale.
-Allowing you to **focus on the business logic**.

 You can read more about Raptor's architecture in [the docs][docs-url].

 ## ⚡️ Quick start

-The LabSDK is the quickest and most popular way to develop RaptorML compatible features.
+Raptor's LabSDK is the quickest and most popular way to develop RaptorML compatible features.

 [![Colab][colab-button]][colab-url]